 This is part II of a multipart series on removing RFI from your world.
 Part one can be found here.
-Now that I have RFI, it was time to get down to basics and start house cleaning.
-The first thing I needed to be sure of, was that I was not the cause of the RFI… I decided to rebuild my station, as I had also gotten a new radio, so the first thing I did was to make the shack clean from RFI during that rebuild.
+Once I discovered that I had RFI, it was time to get down to basics and start house cleaning.
+The first thing I needed to be sure of, was that I was not the cause of the RFI… I decided to rebuild my station as I had also gotten a new radio, so the first thing I did was to make the shack clean from RFI during that rebuild.
 See the step by step for that here.
-I ordered a large number of 31 mix Ferrite’s and used them all over.
+I ordered a large number of 31 mix Ferrite’s and used them on just about every lead, power, RF, control, nothing was sacred.
 Again, see the rebuilding blog entry noted back a few sentence’s.
-I also cleaned up the wiring of the shack, and in general did all I could to reduce RFI within the shack environment.
-I also moved everything to a single 12 volt power supply which was recommended to me as having no emissions within the ham bands, and it seems to not have any.
+I also cleaned up the wiring of the shack, and in general did all I could to reduce RFI within the shack environment, starting with removing as many 12 volt wall bug transformers as possible and moving everything to a single 12 volt power supply which was recommended to me as having no emissions within the ham bands, and it seems to not have any at all.
 I picked up a Powerwerx 30 supply from West Mountain Radio.
-That helped!
+That helped a lot!
 I have almost not birdies on any bands anymore… Even the Ethernet birdies are gone now…

 The next thing I did was to make sure that I was not the cause of the RFI.
-I am the chair the Valley Radio Club’s RFI location/prevention program, and as such I get many local folks who come to me asking for help.
+I am the chair the Valley Radio Club’s RFI location/prevention program, and as such I get many calls from local folks who come to me asking for help.
 Look at the photo to the left, that is how my station wiring was prior to starting the rebuild.
 See the Rebuilding my station blog post for before and after photos.
 The first thing I do when someone asks for help it so insist, that the user asking for help do a full home power down test.
 Why insist?
 Because in about 75% of the cases, the user asking help, is also the cause of the RFI.
 I am always happy when this is the case, because the RFI is then the simplest to locate and correct.
-If the RFI is within the users control, the entire process gets simple and quick… The downside to this is, that usually after I get called out, and discover the User is the cause, I also discover the user has gotten into it with a company, or person.
-This is always a difficult recovery.
-Once the person, or business is ticked at someone for causing problems, it is very difficult to inject myself in that loop to correct the problems… The entity who is ticked, really does not want to ever hear form a person who has gotten in their face again.
-So I am ALWAYS polite, kind, and as non-offensive as possible.
+If the RFI is within the users control, the entire process gets simple and quick… The downside to this is, that usually after I get called out, and discover the user is the cause, I also discover the user has gotten into it with a company, or an individual in a home.
+This is always a difficult recovery if at a later time an outside RFI source crops up.
+Once the person, or business is ticked at someone for causing problems, it is very difficult to correct the problems after the fact.
+The entity who is ticked, really does not want to ever hear form a person who has gotten in their face again.
+So I am ALWAYS polite, kind, and as non-offensive as possible to everyone I meet in the fix process.
 I am also very firm about RFI being illegal, and how it would be a shame to have to involve the FCC.
 I do this in a really nice way, and ONLY as a last resort.
-So, I also make sure the person calling me has a clean house with regards to RFI.
+So, I also make sure the person calling me has a clean house with regards to RFI before ever venturing out into the world to fix something.
 Some shacks are beyond fixing… If you can’t get to your wiring easily, consider starting over…

 In order to test my house for RFI, I performed the following steps: